 As a supplement to the provisions in the legislation the Industry has issued a "Guide for Good Hygienic Practice for Broiler Production", which has been in force since 1997.
-The Guideline is revised continuously and the latest edition is from 2003.
+The latest edition is from 2007.

 From 1 January 2008 the Industry is obliged in broilers as well as layers, to have an own check programme that fulfils the demands in a guideline, which must be assessed by the competent Authority to be sufficient to prevent introduction of salmonella in the production chain and to combat salmonella if already introduced.